gabrieloliverio/gabrieloliverio.github.io/_posts/2016-06-16-php5-in-ubuntu-16-04-lts.md

 a2enmod php5.6
 ```

-If you execute `dpkg -l | grep php` or noticed in the `apt-get install` outputs,
+If you executed `dpkg -l | grep php` or noticed in the `apt-get install` outputs,
-will see that PHP 7 is installed again.
+saw that PHP 7 is installed again.
 Apparently it is a dependency of
 `php-pear`, so, you will not get rid of it so early :)

 That's it.